 Rathtrevor Beach Provincial Park, Parksville

-This relaxed family campground will be enjoyed by anyone and everyone with its large sandy beach, majestic old-growth trees, and beautiful sunsets.
+This relaxed family campground will be enjoyed by anyone and every one with its large sandy beach, majestic old-growth trees, and beautiful sunsets.
 Open year-round, it generally fills up quickly during the summer months, with 174 drive-in sites and 25 walk-in sites available.
-Guests love the 5 km sandy beach and forested trails, including a spectacular ocean trail loop and nature center hosts an awesome kids program.
+Guests love the 5 km sandy beach and forested trails, including a spectacular ocean trail loop, and the nature center hosts an awesome kids program.

 There is no bad campsite at this park as all are just over a 5-minute walk to the beach.
 At low tide the water recedes almost a kilometer, making the beach the perfect place to build sandcastles, kick the soccer ball, or throw a Frisbee around.
 With three playgrounds, excellent swimming, hiking, windsurfing, and interpretive programs; there will be no shortage of fun activities to keep the whole family engaged at this Vancouver Island campsite.